molssi-seamm/molssi-seamm.github.io/source/html/developers/2019/mopac_use_case.rst

    a wide variety of molecular systems that include elements such as lanthanides or transition metals (Note: inputs to the flowchart were MOPAC input files provided by Stewart).
 #.
-Created the `Read Structure`_ plugin for reading structure files.
+Created the `Read Structure`_ plug-in for reading structure files.
 #.
 Debugged GUI or other internal errors found in the SEAMM core, the
-   read structure plugin and the MOPAC plugin.
+   read structure plug-in and the MOPAC plug-in.
 #.
 Identified systematic bugs in MOPAC and OpenBabel.
 Both are related
    to systems such as Li+ or Na + with zero valence electrons.
 #.
 Identify those keywords that “minimum common set” of keywords
    required to run any MOPAC job.

    a.
-The MOPAC plugin is a program that is designed to run a bulk of
+The MOPAC plug-in is a program that is designed to run a bulk of
       MOPAC calculations (i.e. organic molecules, molecules with transition metals or Lanthanides, etc).
-The plugin is not a GUI to run a single MOPAC calculation.
+The plug-in is not a GUI to run a single MOPAC calculation.
 Consequently,  we do not have to present every single MOPAC keyword in the GUI, but only those that are absolutely required to run any calculation, such as the